hzeller/trs80-100-schematic/README.md

   * C51, C68, C93, C95, C96
   * R69, R100, R117, R129, R130, R133, R143, R147, R148, R155, R163..R169

+### Fixes to the original schematic

+  * C37 is shown as 47n, while the BOM and PCB says 100n.
+  * The keyboard has a wrong assignment of the cursor keys; they are in different rows in the key-matrix than they actually are.
+Fixed in this transcript as result from actual measurement.
+  * Missing designators R33, R162 and C62 have been added.

 ## TODO

   * Thorough comb-through to make sure there are no mistakes and